OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 ![RAG Architecture](/media/ai-rag-example.png)

-With RAG, an LLM assistant for journalism can first obtain relevant new information from websites, blogs, books, etc, for relevant, context-aware responses.
-While users of AI products like ChatGPT can simply instruct the LLM to "search the web", it would be even more useful at scale to implement in-house RAG based on internal proprietary data and research.
+With RAG, an LLM assistant for journalism can first obtain relevant new information from websites, blogs, books, etc, for context-aware responses.
+While users of AI products like ChatGPT can simply instruct the LLM to "search the web", a more powerful solution is to implement in-house RAG based on proprietary data and research.

 A basic RAG system can be implemented as follows:
 1. **Ingest the data**:
     Compile the information into an accessible source like a filesystem or database.
+For example, you can implement a basic web scraper or listen to RSS feeds.
 There are several options because LLM tools like LangChain [can load several types of documents](https://python.langchain.com/docs/integrations/document_loaders/), from webpages and PDFs, to cloud providers.

 2. **Pre-process the data**:
-    To solve for context-window limitations, basic RAG splits text data into chunks and indexed.
+    To solve for context-window limitations, basic RAG splits text data into chunks.
 These are then used to create vector embeddings and stored in a vector database.
-When providing context to the LLMs, the same mechanism is then used to do a similarity search between the user query and the stored data [^6].
+When providing context to the LLMs, the same mechanism is used to do a similarity search between the user query and the stored data [^6].
 This helps the LLM find the most relevant information.

     ```
     from langchain.text_splitter import RecursiveCharacterTextSplitter